 - Try no-cook or served-cold meals.
 Your stove and oven add a lot of heat in your home.
 Try some no-cook meals and use your microwave instead of your stove or oven.

 - Run the dishwasher and dryer at night.
 Save any household activities that could produce heat for evenings after the temperature outside goes down.
 You can also let your dishes and clothes air dry and give those appliances a rest.

 - Provide window coverage outside the home.
 Awnings over windows and doors can help block the sun’s direct heat.
 Trees can also give you shade and repel some of the heat.

 - Get a free air conditioner consultation.
 The greatest impact on heat is a new air conditioning system evaluation.
 After finding out about new air conditioner systems, technology and options, the best option might simply be an air conditioner upgrade.

 If you don’t feel like your home is sustaining cool temperatures despite following the tips listed above, it could mean that you need air conditioner service or repair.
 Air conditioner maintenance is one of the best ways to make sure your equipment is running as it should be and that you are getting optimal efficiency and results.
 Don’t stay uncomfortable longer than necessary.
-Give Stevenson Service Experts Heating & Air Conditioning in Dayton or set up an appointment online to have a professional check out your air conditioner and make sure it’s working properly.
+Give Stevenson Service Experts in Dayton or set up an appointment online to have a professional check out your air conditioner and make sure it’s working properly.